-2.2.9 Numerical Integration, Application & Implementation
+2.2.9 Numerical integration, application, and implementation

-Because the procedure is based on OMEXDIA, complete details of the derivation can be found in that paper and is referenced therein (Soetaert et al. (1996)).
-Here we recap the mathematical formulation of the method-of-lines (MOL) algorithm used by FESDIA.
-Direct differencing of (8) - (10) results to:
+Because the procedure is based on OMEXDIA, complete details of the derivation can be found in that paper and is referenced therein (Soetaert et al., 1996a).
+Here we recap the mathematical formulation of the method of lines (MOLs) algorithm used by FESDIA.
+Direct differencing of Eqs.
+(8)-(10) results to